 How do I submit a business card for transcription?

 In FullContact for Web, click on the blue [+] icon to upload a business card photo.

 Keep in mind that the photo must be JPEG/JPG, PNG, TIFF, GIF, or base64.
 You can also import multiple cards, but please know that each image must be a separate file.

 In FullContact for iOS, you have two options:

-1. In your My Contacts, select the [+] icon in the top right-hand corner of FullContact search bar, then select Capture Business Card.
+1. In your Contacts Section, select the [+] icon in the top right-hand corner of FullContact search bar, then select Capture Business Card.
 This will let you take a photo of a business card to send off for transcription.

-2. If you are in the Business Cards address books, clicking the camera icon (upper right-hand corner) will open your device camera to capture a card.
+2. If you are in the Business Card tag section, clicking the camera icon (upper right-hand corner) will open your device camera to capture a card.

 You can now send transcribed business cards, as contacts, to a variety of CRMs, email marketing platforms, and other apps that Zapier supports.
 If you're unfamiliar with Zapier's platform, you can read more about the integrations they offer here.

 To get started, skim through this link, which offers helpful instructions for getting started.
 You'll learn how to create a Zapier account, turn your 'zap' on, and then add your Zapier account to FullContact (links with the entire account).

 In FullContact for Android, click the tag icon (upper-right corner) -> select the smart tag Business Cards.
 This is where you can see all your past scanned business cards and the status for each of them.